-These are unprecedented times, and for MSPs, business has been quite demanding.
+These are unprecedented times.
+For MSPs, business has been quite demanding.
 More than ever, MSPs have been called upon to serve as a trusted resource while operating amid uncertain conditions and the shifting landscape brought on by COVID-19.

 It can all be overwhelming, but fortunately, there are steps MSPs can take to help customers manage a migration while ensuring they’re successful and business remains healthy during the current pandemic.
-BitTitan has some advice on tactics and considerations you can make for projects now that will help you support urgent projects but there are throttling realities you should be aware of.
+BitTitan has some advice on tactics and considerations you can make that will help you support urgent projects.
+Additionally, there are throttling realities of which you should be aware.

 What Throttling Changes to Expect